Skip to content

 claude_config_dir Path to a dedicated Claude config directory.
 Empty string = personal (do not set explicitly to ~/.claude).

-expected_identity Email that must be logged in at dispatch time.
+expected_identity Email that must be logged in at dispatch time (auth_mode subscription).
 Must be a valid email address.
+For api-key/oauth-token modes this becomes a free-form display label — no @ required, never itself verified.

 Profiles